Paggylyn/Paggylyn/README.md

 - HAZBIN HOTEL / HELLUVA BOSS / DSMP / MHA / STEVEN UNIVERSE/ MELANIE MARTINEZ FANS DNI!!!
 Please and thank you <3
 - If you're under 13,  please do not interact with me.
 As in, talk to me.
 I'm not patient with children on Pony Town. (then again, if you're that young I doubt you're going to be reading this. sighhhh)
 - If you make fun of any religion at all.
 Just because you don't believe in said religion, doesn't mean you can make fun of it and disrespect it <3.
-Maybe try being open minded instead of demanding other people to be open minded for your own sake.
-The world doesn't revolve around you, sorry.
+- Heavily political people.
+I'm not in the mood to talk about politics with anyone online.
+- People that that make fun of cis or straight people in general.
+I'm not cis nor straight, but I can gladly tell you that heterophobia/cisphobia is just as bad as homophobia.
+YOU'RE ignorant too if you make fun of people just for their gender identity and sexuality, het or homo.

 WARNING: I love you <3 You look awesome today btw.